Covid-19 Delta outbreak: Prime Minister Jacinda Ardern visits Waikato as regions prepare for traffic light system - NZ Herald

 Health Minister Andrew Little said some areas moving into the red light setting had lower vaccination numbers and were places where they expected people to travel to in numbers during the summer.

-Restrictions therefore needed to be in place to stop overcrowding, he told Newstalk ZB's Mike Hosking.
+Restrictions therefore needed to be in place to stop overcrowding, he told The AM Show.

 Little said the vaccination numbers in Tairāwhiti needed to improve, especially for Māori.